-- Disaster Precautions in the Energy Supply Area: (Chubu Electric Power Company) Endowed Research Division
+- Disaster Prevention in the Energy Supply Area Endowed Research Division (Chubu Electric Power Company)

-- Disaster Precautions in the Soil and Lifelines Area: (Toho Gas) Industry-Academia Cooperative Research Division
+- Disaster Preventions in the Ground and Lifelines Area: Academia-Industry Cooperative Research Division (Toho Gas Company)

-- Disaster Mitigation Planning for Regional Communities (OYO Corporation) Endowed Research Division
+- Disaster Mitigation Planning for Regional Society Endowed Research Division (OYO Corporation)

 - Study Project for Nankai Trough Broad Area Earthquake Disaster Prevention